Complement Formula

 The Formula

-When to use: If the universal set is all students in your school and set A is students who wear glasses, then the complement of A is every student who does NOT wear glasses.
+When to use: If the universal set is all students in your school and set is students who wear glasses, then the complement of is every student who does NOT wear glasses.
 It is everything outside the circle in a Venn diagram—the NOT operator applied to a set.

 Quick Example